wcmc-its/ReCiter/README.md

 3. Open a MYSQL prompt and type the following command, replacing PASSWORD with the root password for your local MYSQL instance: grant all privileges on *.* to 'root'@'localhost' identified by 'PASSWORD' with grant option;<br>
 4. In config.properties, make sure that the username and password are not enclosed in quotation marks; likewise, ensure that lines do not end with a semicolon (neither the quotation marks nor the semicolon are needed in the configuration file, and they may cause errors if present)<br>
 5. Double-check that you have entered the correct password for 'root' in config.properties

+If you encounter this specific error:
+ INFO [main] (ReCiterExample.java:67) - Number of cwids: 0
+ INFO [main] (ReCiterExample.java:68) - Average Precision: NaN INFO [main] (ReCiterExample.java:69) - Average Recall: NaN INFO [main] (ReCiterExample.java:75) - Total execution time: 92 ms.

+Then, double-check that you have a folder for the CWID or CWIDs that you're running in resources/data/pubmed